ShaharMS/Vision/README.md

 );
 ```

-Add that image to the screen (available in platforms & libraries that support drawing on screen):
+Add that image to the screen (available on platforms & libraries that support drawing on screen):
 ```haxe
 using vision.tools.ImageTools;